MintedWithLovelace/MintedWithLovelace-smithy/README.md

 # MintedWithLovelace-smithy
-MintedWithLovelace "smithy" with tools for Cardano NFT (CNFT) prep work, JSON prep, etc
+MintedWithLovelace "smithy workshop" providing tools for Cardano NFT (CNFT) prep work, JSON prep, etc..along with Cardano Node setup helper scripts and resources for the Minted DApp.

 ### [Tools](https://github.com/MadeWithLovelace/MintedWithLovelace-smithy/tree/main/tools)
 - find_replace_rename.py will rename JSON files within a folder, removing any space or #, and replace given placeholders for asset and display names within, using user-provided placeholders for each.